 Before we get into specifics about food, let’s go over some lifestyle tips.
 The Mediterranean diet is a complete lifestyle which includes healthy habits.
 While you may not want to be socializing during this virus, don’t forget to pick up the phone and check in on your elderly relatives and neighbors.
 Maybe they’re afraid to go to the crowded supermarkets or maybe they just need someone to talk to.

 Here are some activities that help boost your immune system.

 1. Reduce stress levels.
-I know that is easier said then done, right?
+I know that is easier said than done, right?
 Stress is a natural part of life.
 Learn to cope with it in healthy ways.

 Try meditation, Not only can it calm your mind, it can also boost your creativity, which is a great way to relieve stress.
-I have a meditation playlist on my channel.
-I’ll put a link to it in the description box below.
+I have a meditation playlist on my YouTube channel.
+Click here to explore my meditation files.

 If you have a hard time meditating, try listening to relaxing music, or getting lost in a good book.

 Stress comes in many forms.
 It doesn’t necessarily have to be stress about the virus and the daily news.
 It could be money worries, marital problems, work load stress.
 Try not to let your mind get carried away worrying about things that haven’t happened yet.